isomerpages/gb-assist/pages/solutionrepo/solution274.md

 N.A. for non-SMEs

 #### Things to Note
-Specifications:
+Specifications
 Only applicable for licensed cleaning, waste management and pest management companies

-Grant cap: Up to S$32,000 per unit
+Grant cap: Up to S$96,000 per unit

 #### Contact Information
 N.A.